GitGitUz/SmartShuffle/README.md

 On top of implementing Spotify's shuffling algorithm, SmartShuffle tracks how often a song is played within a playlist in order to decide which songs are pushed closer to the top of the queue.(1) This ensures songs that aren't getting played as much have a higher chance of being played in the future.
 This balancing seeks to improve on the feeling of randomness when a playlist is shuffled (described in detail in the above article)

 Project Specifications:
-  - This project is a Flask application mainly written in Python and HTML with some JavaScript functions to handle HTTP requests.
+  - This project is a Flask application mainly written in Python and HTML with some JavaScript to handle HTTP requests.
   - This project uses SQLite in conjunction with SQLAlchemy for database/database mapping operations.
   - This project uses Bootstrap for streamlined, responsive front-end styling
   - This project utilizes the Spotipy Python library to simplify requests to the Spotify Web API for the song search engine